 Foot binding is typically done on Chinese girls from age five to eight.
 The process of foot binding begins with choosing a promising day in the calendar.
 After that, offerings and prayers are offered to the tiny-footed maiden goddess, who is taught to be the protector of women in general.
 When everything’s ready, the foot binding is done by a professional foot binder or the older woman of the family.
 The big toe is left facing forwards in foot binding while the four smaller toes are bent under the foot.
 This position until the feet are tightly bound using long strips of cloth.
 This way, any future growth of the feet is restricted and will give it a pronounced arch.
 After a month, the feet are unbounded and treated of any ulcerations of the skin, and then they rebound the feet again.
 The bindings are retightened and loosened once each month until the girl reaches her early teens.
 Girls commonly lost one or more toes or developed gangrene or infections in the foot.
 Foot binding is carried out even as the girls age, and they continue to wrap their deformed feet in bindings and wear them every time in public and even when bathing.

 The long and excruciating process of foot binding was to have feet that are no longer than 3 to 4 inches.
 In China, having this kind of foot is known as the “Lotus” feet, and they believe that the smaller the feet were, the more attractive the woman is.
 In fact, some of the men even find it erotic, and they saw it as a distinct mark of elegance.
 This was true because the woman with bound feet was forced to take small and light steps.
-They also have to wear dainty and beautifully embroidered shoes that are made of cotton or silk.
+They also had to wear dainty and beautifully embroidered shoes that are made of cotton or silk.

 History of Foot Binding